-- Soul Shards stack up to 3 total, 4 with the Glyph, and are used to cast two of your abilities, Haunt and Soulburn.
+- Soul Shards stack up to 3 total, 4 with the Glyph, and are used to cast your ability Soulburn.

-- Drain Soul restores 1 Soul Shard every 2 ticks or 3 when a target dies while Drain Soul is being channeled.
-Corruption also has a 5% chance to restore a Soul Shard due to Nightfall.
+- Corruption has a 5% chance to restore a Soul Shard due to Nightfall.

-- Soulburn burn modifies Soul Swap to instantly apply Corruption, Agony, and Unstable Affliction on your target.
+- Soulburn modifies Soul Swap to instantly apply Corruption, Agony, and Unstable Affliction on your target.

 - Corruption and Unstable Affliction should be maintained on your target at all times.

-- Malefic Grasp is your filler spell for when all DoTs and debuffs are applied on a target.
+- Drain Soul is your filler spell for when all DoTs and debuffs are applied on a target.

-When facing small groups of targets simply apply your DoTs to all targets using Soulburn and Soul Swap while otherwise maintaining your single target rotation of using Haunt and Malefic Grasp or Drain Soul when necessary to generate Soul Shards/a target is at below 20% health.
+When facing small groups of targets simply apply your DoTs to all targets using Soulburn and Soul Swap while otherwise maintaining your single target rotation of using Drain Soul when necessary to generate Soul Shards or when a target is at or below 20% health.

 Against larger groups you should instead use Soulburn with Seed of Corruption to quickly apply Corruption to all targets.
-Otherwise continue as above, applying your DoTs to as many targets as possible followed by using Malefic Grasp or Drain Soul.
+Otherwise continue as above, applying your DoTs to as many targets as possible followed by using Drain Soul.

 - Dark Soul: Misery boosts your spell haste by 30% for 20 seconds and should be used on cooldown.